Diseases of the Aorta

 Intramural hematoma and penetrating aortic ulcer differ from classic dissection by the absence of an intimal flap.
 Recent advances in diagnostic imaging modalities have led to an increased awareness and better understanding of these entities.

 Intramural hematoma consists of a noncommunicating blood collection in the aortic wall.
 Unlike a true dissection, there is no loss of intimal continuity, no entry tear, and thus no intimal flap.
 The pathophysiology may be related to rupture of the aortic vasa vasorum.
-By transesophageal echocardiography, intramural hematoma is characterized by the absence of a dissection flap, a regional crescent-shaped thickening of the aortic wall, usually more than 0.7 cm, and central displacement of intimal calcium (Fig. 6).
+By TEE, intramural hematoma is characterized by the absence of a dissection flap, a regional crescent-shaped thickening of the aortic wall, usually more than 0.7 cm, and central displacement of intimal calcium (Fig. 6).
 At times, intramural echolucencies representing noncommunicating pockets of blood can be seen.
 Distinguishing an intramural hematoma from severe atheroma, a thrombosed false lumen, or an aneurysm with mural thrombus can be difficult.
 Angiography is of limited diagnostic accuracy in the evaluation of hematomas, because it fails to image the aortic wall.
 If the clinical history is concerning, a negative TEE should not represent the final diagnostic evaluation.
 CT and MRA are highly accurate imaging modalities and are often used as an initial or complementary study in the evaluation of hematomas.
 Intramural hematomas can communicate with the adventitial space, lead to rupture, or progress to overt dissection with an intimal tear.
-However, they may also have a more benign course and gradually resolve with medical therapy and blood pressure control.
+However, when small in size, they may also have a more benign course and gradually resolve with medical therapy and blood pressure control.

-Penetrating aortic ulcer develops when an atheromatous plaque erodes inward into the aortic media.
+Penetrating aortic ulcer develops when an atheromatous plaque erodes into the aortic media.
 The advanced atherosclerotic burden prevents the erosion from extending longitudinally along the vessel wall, as in classic dissection.
 The ulcer is apparent on imaging modalities as an ulcer crater or contrast-filled outpouching (Fig. 7).
 Depending how far into the aortic wall the plaque erosion occurs, there can be formation of an intramural hematoma, saccular aneurysm, pseudoaneurysm, or even complete aortic rupture.

 Patients with these acute aortic syndromes often present with the same chest or back pain, or both, as patients with classic dissection.
 There may be a higher incidence of rupture than that seen with classic dissections.
 Compared with intramural hematomas, patients with penetrating ulcers are usually older and tend to have more aortic atherosclerosis.
 Isolated intramural hematomas tend to occur more often in the ascending aorta, whereas intramural hematomas associated with penetrating aortic ulcers are located more commonly in the descending aorta, where atherosclerosis is more prevalent.

 For the dissection variants involving the descending aorta, especially intramural hematomas without penetrating ulcers, medical therapy is the preferred initial treatment.
 However, some have argued that there should be a lower threshold for surgical intervention than for classic distal dissection, particularly when clinical signs of instability are present.
-The presence of a severely bulging hematoma or a deeply penetrating ulcer may warrant surgical repair.
+The presence of a severely bulging hematoma or a deeply penetrating ulcer may warrant surgical or endovascular repair.
 The development of a saccular aneurysm or pseudoaneurysm should merit consideration for surgical repair.
-For those treated medically, serial imaging studies are warranted to assess for progression or increase in aortic diameter, in which case surgical repair or stent-graft placement may be considered.
+For those treated medically, serial imaging studies are warranted to assess for progression or increase in aortic diameter, in which case surgical repair or endovascular stent graft placement may be considered.

 Thoracic Aortic Aneurysm